-Service restart– By clicking service restart, all your new changes will come into existence.
+Service restart– By clicking the Service restart, all your new changes will come into existence.

-Stream key-A stream key is one of the essential components of your streaming process.
-In Livebox streaming server, the streaming RTMP URL is auto-generated, and from the streaming URL, you can easily obtain your stream key.
+Stream key– A stream key is one of the essential components of your streaming process.
+In the Livebox streaming server, the streaming RTMP URL is auto-generated, and from the streaming URL, you can easily obtain your stream key.

-Sub-users-Admin has the power to create sub-users and assign separate login portal for sub-users to hand over control of a particular channel.
+Sub-users– Admin has the power to create sub-users and assign a separate login portal for sub-users to hand over control of a particular channel.

 Thumbnail– Turn on thumbnail setting to get displayed snapshot copies of your streams in the preview box.